18 Free Effects for After Effects & Premiere [Plugins]

 On every David Fincher project the editors are asked to blend different takes of multiple performances into one shot.
 They adjust the reactions of the actors’ readings to suit the timing of the scene.
 When using Premiere Pro, I installed the Feathered Crop free plugin and achieved the same result of blending shots and hiding the split screen.
 This plugin created an invisible effect that allowed me to rework performances to fit the scene and cost me nothing.
 Win-win.
 Enough said.

 Creative Impatience also offer a Power Window plugin and a Vignette plugin that were both updated recently for faster performance inside Premiere Pro.

 UPDATE: Creative Impatience has added Temperature – a free plugin that lets you quickly adjust color temperature.

 This is a collection of 63 free presets that I use every day on every project.
 Included is simple color correction presets, LUTs for ARRI or Cinestyle, S-curves or varied intensity and dozens of Looks that can be applied to an adjustment layer and dialed to taste.
 Something for everyone and a huge timesaver.
-I’m mentioned them before for a reason…they’re amazing.
+I have mentioned them before for a reason…they are amazing.